Zapit-Optostim/zapit/README.md

 This software runs a scanning opto-stim system used to automatically point a beam at a series of brain areas.
 Code was initially written by Maja Skretowska and Rob Campbell at the Sainsbury Wellcome Centre (UCL) in 2021/2022.

-The code runs a simple galvo-based photo-stimulator.
+The [Change Log](CHANGELOG.md) describes the project history and recent changes.

+## How it works
 A narrow collimated beam enters the scan head and is focused on the sample using a single scan lens.
-The scan lens doubles as an objective, as the sample is imaged onto a camera in order to visualise where the beam is pointing.
+The scan lens doubles as an objective and the sample is imaged onto a camera in order to visualise where the beam is pointing.
-The [Change Log](CHANGELOG.md) describes the project history and recent changes.

-## Status as of December 2022
-* The project is currently under heavy development but has basic functionality and in theory could be used to run experiments right now.
+The software registered the scanners to the camera, allowing the user to place the beam in any desired location by clicking there on the live image feed.
+The software also registers stereotaxic coordinates into the camera space, allowing the user to point the beam to coordinates defined with respect to bregma.
+A tool for building cooridnate files for stimulation is provided.
+A simple API for integrating the stimulation into existing behavioral code is provided.

+## Current status
-* Expected API freeze: end January 2022
+* Expected API and feature freeze: end January 2022

 ## Requirements
 * [Image Processing Toolbox](https://www.mathworks.com/help/images/index.html)